rit-sse/governing-docs/primary-officers-policy.md

 Goals
 -----
-Our primary goals for the 2019/2020 academic year are to:
+Our primary goals are to:

 * Continue to strengthen the areas of the Society that have been successful
 * Strengthen the Society's image within RIT, the Software Engineering Department, and software engineering communities